-Floor plans of apartments start at 3,400 square feet.
+Condo sizes in Surfside start at around 200 square feet and can go over 5,800 square feet.
 Surfside features four-storey residential buildings on the west side of Collins Avenue.
-Buildings are limited to just 12 storeys.
+Buildings in the town are limited to just 12 storeys.
 Standard lots are around 5,600 square feet.
 Single-family homes are typically single-storey or two-storey.

 Common Property Types or House Styles

 There are luxury condominiums, studio apartments, duplex penthouses, and single-family homes in Surfside.

 Surfside, FL homes for sale and condos for sale in Surfside, FL have a median price of $798,000.
 Prices can go over $32 million, especially for oceanside properties.

 Art deco, stucco ranch, Miami modern (MiMo), and Mediterranean Revival-style residences dominate Surfside’s real estate market.
 Resort-style amenities are also accessible in the upscale condominiums in Surfside.

 Cost of living in Surfside is higher than the US average.
 It scores around 165 in the cost of living index while the national average is 100.
 Housing is the biggest factor that contributes to this cost of living score, which is more than twice the Florida average.

 The average household income in Surfside is approximately $86,000 while the average household income in the US is $78,500 .
 The most profitable industries are business, financial, healthcare, arts, entertainment, legal, and management.

 The most comfortable months in Surfside are March, December, and February, with pleasant temperatures ranging from 70-80°F experienced for more than half of the year..
 August is the hottest month, with temperatures reaching 89.9°F. Summers in Surfside are considered hot and humid.